-Goal: To create an attractive and functional open space system that serves the immediate neighborhood and that connects with the larger Bellevue parks and open space system.
+Goal: To develop regulations that create an attractive and functional open space system that serves the immediate neighborhood and that connects with the larger Bellevue parks and open space system.

-24.26.
-Establish an open space system in the station area that incorporates:

-- a) abundant landscaping in both public and private areas - b) Well-integrated publicly accessible plazas, paths, open spaces and other gathering places - c) A clearly-defined pathway system that is connected to destinations within and surrounding the station area.
+- 28. Establish a public open space system in the station area that incorporates: - a) Abundant landscaping; - b) Well-integrated publicly accessible plazas, paths, open spaces and other gathering places: and - A clearly-defined public pedestrian system that is connected to destinations within and surrounding the station area.